 UNE has a policy that identifies the special attributes of a UNE graduate.
 It is expected that during the course of your undergraduate or postgraduate degree you will develop these attributes in conjunction with your discipline knowledge.
-Graduate attributes for each course are available through the Courses site.
+Graduate attributes for each course are available in the UNE Handbook.

 If you are enrolled as an on-campus student for your unit you will need the timetable for your lectures and/or tutorials.
 Timetables are available through the link on the 'myStudy' tab in myUNE or directly from the timetables page.

 Intensive schools (previously known as Residential schools) are utilised in some units of study to provide extra teaching and assistance to students.
 Intensive schools can be classified as mandatory or non-mandatory.
-The dates for intensive schools for any particular unit of study can be found in the Course and Unit Catalogue.
+The dates for intensive schools for any particular unit of study can be found in the UNE Handbook.
 For more detailed information see the intensive schools page along with the Intensive schools policy regarding intensive schools.